jonnonz1/nz-statute-book/acts/public/2014/heritage-new-zealand-pouhere-taonga-act-2014.md

     (ii) carrying out investigations:
     (iii) producing, acquiring, and marketing products:
     (iv) providing information:
-  (k) in accordance with any regulations made under section 99, discount administrative charges imposed under paragraph (j)(i) and (ii), if Heritage New Zealand Pouhere Taonga does not process an application within the time prescribed by this Act:
+  (k) in accordance with any regulations made under section 99, discount administrative charges imposed under paragraph (j)﻿(i) and (ii), if Heritage New Zealand Pouhere Taonga does not process an application within the time prescribed by this Act:
   (l) take appropriate enforcement or restraining action under subpart 1 of Part 5:
   (m) carry out the functions and perform the duties conferred or imposed on it by this Act or under any other enactment.
-(2) In exercising its power under subsection (1)(a), Heritage New Zealand Pouhere Taonga must recognise the interests of an owner, as far as those interests are known, in a particular historic place, historic area, wāhi tūpuna, wāhi tapu, or wāhi tapu area.
+(2) In exercising its power under subsection (1)﻿(a), Heritage New Zealand Pouhere Taonga must recognise the interests of an owner, as far as those interests are known, in a particular historic place, historic area, wāhi tūpuna, wāhi tapu, or wāhi tapu area.
 (3) Nothing in this Act requires Heritage New Zealand Pouhere Taonga to negotiate or agree with any person to acquire any land or interest in land.
 (4) No interest in land may be regarded as having been taken or injuriously affected and no compensation is payable by reason only of any provision of this Act.